-• For Proposal 1, the election of Class II directors, the two nominees receiving the most "For" votes (cast by the holders of shares entitled to vote on the election of directors) will be elected.
-Only "For" votes will affect the approval of this proposal.
-This proposal is considered a "non-routine" matter; however, broker non-votes will have no effect on the outcome of this Proposal 1.

-- To be approved, Proposal 2, ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, must receive a "For" vote from a majority in voting power of the votes cast by the holders of all shares of stock present or represented at the Annual Meeting and voting on this proposal.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-This proposal is considered a "routine" matter; as such, if you do not provide voting instructions to your broker, your broker generally will have discretion to vote your shares on Proposal 2.
-Any broker non-votes will have no effect on the outcome of this Proposal 2. - To be approved, Proposal 3, advisory approval of named executive officer compensation, must receive a "For" vote from a majority in voting power of the votes cast by the holders of all shares of stock present or represented at the Annual Meeting and voting on this proposal.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-This proposal is considered a "non-routine" matter; however, broker non-votes will have no effect on the outcome of this Proposal 3.
-This proposal is an advisory vote, which means that the vote is not binding on us, the Board or the Compensation Committee.
-To the extent there is any significant vote against our named executive officer compensation as disclosed in this proxy statement, the Compensation Committee will evaluate whether any actions are necessary to address the concerns of shareholders.
+Effect of Withhold Votes, Proposal Required Vote Abstentions and Broker Non-Votes Proposal 1 - Election of two Class III Directors The two nominees receiving the most "For" votes (cast by the holders of shares entitled to vote on the election of directors) will be elected.
+Withhold votes and broker non-votes will have no effect on this proposal.
+Proposal 2 - Ratification of the appointment of RSM US LLP Requires a "For" vote from a majority in voting power of the votes cast by the holders of all shares of stock present or represented at the Annual Meeting and voting on this proposal.
+Abstentions will have the same effect as a vote "Against" this proposal.
+Broker non-votes (if any) will have no effect on this proposal.
+As this is a "routine" proposal, if you do not provide voting instructions to your broker, your broker generally will have discretion to vote your shares on this proposal.
+Proposal 3 - Advisory approval of named executive officer compensation Requires a "For" vote from a majority in voting power of the votes cast by the holders of all shares of stock present or represented at the Annual Meeting and voting on this proposal.
+Abstentions will have the same effect as a vote "Against" this proposal.
+Broker non-votes will have no effect on this proposal.